You are currently viewing 3a. How Anxiety Affects Breathing | What Happens Under Stress

 Because, as important as that reflection is, truth be told, what comes next will help with both.
 Fear and anxiety, while different in origin, often show up in very similar ways in our breath.

 If you can, close your eyes and simply notice your breath.
-There’s no right or wrong here — just gentle curiosity, and maybe a small moment of calm (which, let’s face it, we could all use).
+There’s no right or wrong here, just curiosity and maybe a small moment of calm (which, let’s face it, we could all use).

 Breathing’s Easy, Right?